The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 Strap Connection Points

 Do you plan on using straps on your foil board?
 They’re pretty awesome, giving you more leverage for recoveries and wave riding, and they’re fairly essential for sinker boards or taking to the air.
-Most boards these days come with inserts for straps, however a few of the larger sizes of boards on this list don’t come with strap inserts (such as the 105L+ sizes of the 2023 Rocket Wing) so it’s worth double checking your board has this feature if that matters to you.
+Most boards these days come with inserts for straps.
+However, a few of the larger sizes of boards on this list don’t come with strap inserts (such as the 105L+ sizes of the 2023 Rocket Wing), so it’s worth double-checking your board has this feature if that matters to you.

 Carry Handle

-Almost every board on this list has a carry handle, most have it on the bottom of the board, but some like the Naish Hover Wing, have a handle on both top and bottom.
-The smaller sizes of a lot of boards on this list like the F-One Rocket Wing and Duotone Sky series forgo the carry handle.
+Almost every board on this list has a carry handle.
+Most have it on the bottom of the board, but some, like the Naish Hover Wing, have a handle on both top and bottom.
+The smaller sizes of a lot of boards on this list, like the F-One Rocket Wing and Duotone Sky series, forgo the carry handle.

 Similar to a surfboard, you may think that ventilation is the last thing a foil board would want.
 However, due to the lighter, stiffer, and higher-volume construction of foil boards, ventilation can be pretty crucial.
-With so much air inside of the foam of a foil board, if left in the sun or a hot car that air can expand dramatically with the heat, potentially damaging the exterior of the board.
-You can really trust your manufacturer on whether it’s necessary or not depending on the construction and volume of the foil board, but it’s worth noting here that a vented board will have a small plug (usually located somewhere on the deck) that lets air in and keeps water out, and it’s generally best to leave this plug inserted unless performing repairs and trying to drain water or something of the like.
+With so much air inside the foam of a foil board, if left in the sun or a hot car, that air can expand dramatically with the heat, potentially damaging the exterior of the board.
+You can really trust your manufacturer on whether it’s necessary or not depending on the construction and volume of the foil board, but it’s worth noting here that a vented board will have a small vent plug (usually located somewhere on the deck) that lets air in and keeps water out, and it’s generally best to leave this plug inserted unless performing repairs and trying to drain water or something of the like.

 Three different boards with three different deck pads.
 From left to right, the Slingshot Wing Craft V2 uses a soft corduroy, the Jimmy Lewis Flying VM has a diamond-foam deckpad, and the F-One Rocket Wing has a grippy but low-profile deckpad.
 Photo: Will Sileo//The Inertia